 You can view a complete listing of work-study jobs on our website.
 Priority is given to full-time students in good standing.

-Before a student may start working, the following documents must be on file: FAFSA or a Student Worker Interest Form, a W-4, and an I-9.
+Before a student may start working, the following documents must be on file: FAFSA or a Work-Study Interest Form, a W-4, and an I-9.
 A valid photo ID and Social Security Card are required to complete the I-9.
 Students are required to attend a seminar explaining SCCC procedures.